Alex Schulman

 Carl Magnus Alexander Schulman (born 17 February 1976 in Hemmesdynge) is a Swedish author, journalist, blogger and television and radio personality.

 His career started when he created the website Stureplan.se in 2005.
 The same year he had a reoccurring feature on the Swedish TV show Postkodmiljonären on TV4 alongside his brother Calle Schulman.
 Alex Schulman started a blog in 2006 and was hired by Aftonbladet shortly thereafter.
 He wrote blog posts, released books and later became show host.
 In 2012 he started the podcast Alex & Sigges podcast together with Sigge Eklund.

 Biography

-Alex Schulman is the son of television producer and journalist Allan Schulman and the television host Lisette Schulman (née Stolpe).
+Alex Schulman is the son of Finnish-born television producer and journalist Allan Schulman and the television host Lisette Schulman (née Stolpe).
 He is also a maternal grandson of the author Sven Stolpe.
 He has two brothers: Carl Johan (Calle) and Niklas Schulman.
 Together with his brother Calle he runs the company Schulmangruppen ("The Schulman Group").
 He also has four older half-siblings from his father's first marriage.

 Alex Schulman was born in Skåne but lived in Uddeholm and Gröndal (Stockholm) before his family moved to Farsta.
 He studied film, literary science and philosophy at Stockholm University.